stay away, blue jay

-Tell the children they will help keep a blue jay away from a gray bird’s nest.
-Point out that jay, gray and away all end in –ay.
-Tell the children they will read and write words with the long a vowel pattern –ay: away, stay, play, spray, may, day.
+The children will keep a blue jay away from a gray bird’s nest and will read and write words that end with -ay, such as away, stay, play, spray, may, and day.

-- Show the children a picture of a blue jay (see below) and explain to the children that blue jays are birds that sometimes try to steal eggs from other birds’ nests.
+- Show the children a picture of a blue jay and explain to the children that blue jays sometimes steal eggs from other birds’ nests.

-- Read the target text Go Away Blue Jay with the children.
+- Read the Go Away, Blue Jay! target text (found below) with the children.

-- Have the children act out the text using photographs and pictures (see below).
+- Have the children act out the text using photographs and the pictures found below.

-- Let the children make a sign that says “Go away!” and let them hold up the sign while they chase the blue jay away from the gray bird’s nest.
+- Let the children make a “Go away!” sign and hold up the sign while they chase the blue jay away.

-- Place the egg word cards around the room.
+- Place the egg word-cards (found below) around the room.

-- Have the children build a nest made of pretend hay using straw or string.
+- Have the children build a nest with pretend hay (straw or string).

-- Let the children gather the egg cards and have them read the word on each card.
+- Let the children gather the word cards and have them read the words.

 - Let the children put the cards in the nest made of hay.

-- Engage the children in reading the target text Go Away Blue Jay! together with the group.
+- Engage the children in reading the Go Away, Blue Jay! target text with you.